Wondering where your ATAR can take you?

 For further information please contact VTAC ( or call VTAC on +61 3 9926 1020).

-- Please refer to the RMIT 2018 clearly-in ATARs (PDF) or the VTAC website for the most recent clearly-in ATAR information.
+- Please refer to the 2018 ATARs (PDF) or the VTAC website for the most recent ATAR information.

-- Where the clearly-in ATAR is 30 or below, VTAC will publish it as N/A.
+- Where the ATAR is 30 or below, VTAC will publish it as NP.

 - Courses with RC (Range of Criteria) select on a few different requirements, as outlined on the VTAC website for the specific course.
-Due to this they do not have a clearly-in ATAR.
+Due to this they do not have an ATAR.

-- Courses which have 10 or fewer offers will have the opportunity to decide whether to publish the clearly-in ATAR or record it as N/A.
+- Courses which have 10 or fewer offers will have the opportunity to decide whether to publish the ATAR or record it as NP.

 - Certificate and diploma courses may use ATAR for selection, however these are not published.